Announcing Our 2016-17 Season!

 It is Annie Desmond’s sixteenth birthday and her friends have decided to help her celebrate in style, complete with a brand new tattoo.
 Before her special night is over, however, Annie and her friends enter into a life altering pact.
 When Annie tries to make good on her promise to her friends, she is forced to take a good look at the world that surrounds her.

 *Additional Special Events to be announced throughout the season.
-Tickets on sale for ALL productions soon.
+Tickets on sale for ALL productions.

-*Special Thanks to our 2016-17 season supporters, New Alliance Foundation, International Association of New Haven and the many individual donors and sponsors.
+*Special Thanks to our 2016-17 season supporters, New Alliance Foundation, International Association of New Haven, Arts Council of Greater New Haven, CT Office of the Arts, Graustein Memorial Fund and the many individual donors and sponsors.

 All productions @ Erector Square, 315 Peck Street, New Haven (Studio D, Building 6 West, 2nd Floor).
 Performances run Thursday-Sunday.
 Tickets are $25 Adults, $10 Students.
 Group Sales discounts are available to groups of 10 or more.